NeuroML/Documentation/source/Userdocs/Schemas/Synapses.md

-<i>Base type for synapses with a dependence on membrane potential.</i>
+<i>Base type for synapses with a dependence on membrane potential .</i>